cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2022.md

 Batch scheduling according to power costs (carbon, money, et cetera).

 * :train: Power Driven Scheduling and Scaling with CPU telemetry in K8s [Power Driven Scheduling and Scaling with CPU telemetry in Kubernetes](https://github.com/intel/platform-aware-scheduling/tree/master/telemetry-aware-scheduling/docs/power) <br>
-Telemetry Aware Scheduling, a scheduling extension, and the Kubernetes native Horizontal Pod Autoscaler are used to enable cluster automation based on real-time information about the current state of power usage on the node.
-The power metrics used to drive placement and scaling decisions derive from Intel's Running Average Power Limit (RAPL). collectd is used to gather the metrics and expose them to Prometheus which makes them available inside the cluster using the Prometheus Adapter.
+Telemetry Aware Scheduling, a scheduling extension, and the Kubernetes native Horizontal Pod Autoscaler (HPA) are used to enable cluster automation based on real-time information about the current state of power usage on the node.
+The power metrics used to drive placement and scaling decisions derive from Intel's Running Average Power Limit (RAPL). [collectd](https://collectd.org/) is used to gather the metrics and expose them to Prometheus which makes them available inside the cluster using the Prometheus Adapter.
 * :train: [Intent Driven Orchestration](https://github.com/intel/intent-driven-orchestration) <br>
 This grants a new way to do orchestration by moving from an imperative model to an intent driven model for choosing workload placement.
 In this model, the user expresses their intents in the form of objectives (e.g. as required latency, throughput, or reliability targets) and the orchestration stack itself determines what resources in the infrastructure are required to fulfill the objectives.
 This new approach will continue to benefit from community investments in scheduling (determining when & where to place workloads) and be augmented with a continuous running planning loop determining what/how to configure in the system.
 There is already preliminary work being done to leverage this in a power-optimal usage environment.
 * :green_book: Carbon-aware Kubernetes scheduler [A Low Carbon Kubernetes Scheduler](http://ceur-ws.org/Vol-2382/ICT4S2019_paper_28.pdf)
 * :green_book: Energy aware scheduling [Paper] [Improving Data Center Efficiency Through Holistic Scheduling In Kubernetes](https://www.researchgate.net/publication/333062266_Improving_Data_Center_Efficiency_Through_Holistic_Scheduling_In_Kubernetes)